classt00ls/classtools_backend/cursor-prompts/create-module.md

    - Implement services at the root level of the Infrastructure folder
    - Integrate with repositories to access domain objects
    - Use appropriate libraries and frameworks as needed
+   - Remember to inject interfaces with `@Inject()` as shown in the Dependency Injection Pattern section

 # Testing Approach: